-The EOC is seeking 9-12 counselors who will stay on campus overnight during the duration of the camp June 21 (12 pm) - June 26, 2020 (3 pm).
+The EOC is seeking 12-15 full-time counselors who will stay on campus overnight during the duration of the camp June 21 (12 pm) - June 26, 2020 (3 pm).
 They will work with Explorer Engineering campers as they immerse themselves in a TTU engineering student's schedule.

 What is the pay rate?

 What are the times that I need to be available?

-If selected as an Explorer Engineering counselor, you will be required to attend a three-hour orientation and training session with EOC staff before camp (see the application for detailed information).
-In addition, counselors will be required to complete one of the trainings required for employees of summer camps.
-Counselors must be available for the full week of the Explore Engineering 2020 camp: Sunday, June 21 (12 pm) - Friday, June 26 (3 pm).
+If selected as an Explorer Engineering counselor, you will be required to attend an orientation and training session with EOC staff before camp (see the application for detailed information).
+In addition, counselors will be required to complete trainings required for employees of summer camps (varied times).
+Counselors must also be available for the full week of the Explore Engineering 2020 camp: Sunday, June 21 (12 pm) - Friday, June 26 (3 pm).

 What do I need to submit to be hired?

-In order to be eligible to be a counselor for the Explore Engineering summer program, applicants must complete all necessary paperwork, fulfill training for the Sexual Abuse/Child Molestation Prevention Training and provide the certificate of proof, attend the EOC orientation/training session at which applicants will sign the Explore Engineering Guidelines, and complete the TTU new hire paperwork and online documentation for a full background check.
+In order to be eligible as an Explore Engineering summer counselor, applicants must complete all necessary new employee paperwork, complete the Sexual Abuse/Child Molestation Prevention Training and provide the certificate of proof, attend the EOC orientation/training session at which applicants will sign the Explore Engineering Guidelines, and complete the TTU new hire paperwork and online documentation for a full background check.